How to Build a Winning Fundraising Team in 4 Easy Steps

 How do I build a winning fundraising team?

-Step one: Recruit team members
+Step 1: Recruit team members

-- The first step in creating a fundraising team: Make a list of people you’d like to invite to join your team.
+- The first step in creating fundraising teams: Make a list of people you’d like to invite to join your team.
 Summarize each person’s strengths and skills (e.g., public speaking, design, video production, writing, etc.).
 Your list will make it easier for everyone to see where they can make the greatest contribution.